-Students also receive letters during the fall, winter and spring quarters that provide feedback on their progress through the program, including in coursework and at practicum.
+Students receive progress letters during their fall, winter and spring quarters that provide feedback on their progress through the program, including in coursework and at practicum.
+A final progress letter is sent following the summer quarter students graduate from the program to provide professional development recommendations and guidance on applying for licensure after the program.